Yahya-rabii/Web-Scraper-fx/README.md

 3. Click the "Scrape" button to scrape the website.
 4. The results will be saved to a file named output.txt in the project directory.

-## Note: This application is currently set up to scrape product information from the website [Website URL](https://www.jumia.com.tn/ordinateurs-tablettes-ordinateurs-portables-traditionnels/)
+## Note: This application is currently set up to scrape product information from the website [jumia](https://www.jumia.com.tn/ordinateurs-tablettes-ordinateurs-portables-traditionnels/)
 You can modify the WebScraper class to scrape product information from a different website.
 Requirements

--- Java 8 or later that includes JavaFX
+Java 8 or later that includes JavaFX

-Notes
+## Notes

     If you encounter the error "fx:deploy is not available in this JDK", you will need to switch to a JDK that includes JavaFX.
     To change the background color, text color, or center the button, modify the CSS code in the style.css file.